-This course is designed for the sophomore student who has completed most of his required automotive training.
+This course is designed for the sophomore student who has completed most of his/her required automotive training.
 The class will simulate a live shop atmosphere.
 Work orders will be assigned; mechanics will diagnose and repair live or simulated automotive problems.

-AMC208

-Engine Performance III 3 cr. hr.
+AMC208 Engine Performance III 3 cr. hr.

 This course deals primarily with fuel injection and distributorless ignition systems.
-Both systems will be covered in-depth.
+Both systems will be covered indepth.
 Instructors will use hands-on skill training to emphasize drivability diagnostics.
 Correct engine tuning techniques will be taught.
-Prerequisite: None (Previously Performance Fuel Injection)
+Prerequisite: None

-COURSE TITLE CREDIT HOURS COURSE NUMBER AMC209 Engine Performance IV 3 cr. hr.
+AMC209 Engine Performance IV 3 cr. hr.

 This course deals primarily with pollution control devices.
 Instructors will use hands-on skill training to emphasize drivability diagnostics.
 Correct emission control testing and repair will be taught.
-(Previously Engine Performance Emission Control)